christopher5106/christopher5106.github.io/_posts/2016-12-23-ibm-watson-bluemix-visual-api-to-create-custom-classifier.markdown

 ---
 layout: post
-title:  "IBM Watson Bluemix Visual API : tutorial to create a custom classifier"
+title:  "IBM Watson Bluemix Visual API : tutorial and visual accuracy of a custom classifier"
 date:   2016-12-23 17:00:51
 categories: computer vision
 ---

-In this tutorial, I'll see how to use the standard visual classifier using IBM labels, then create our new custom classifier with Watson Visual API.
+In this tutorial, I'll see how to use the standard visual classifier using IBM labels, then create our new custom classifier with Watson Visual API, last, see how it performs and compute its accuracy.

 # Configure your Watson service